Many Non-Buddhists choose to keep a Buddha statue at home & get some as gifts for their friends. It may be because:

 With this in mind, non-Buddhists with deep respect, understanding, and appreciation for their own and Buddhism traditions can incorporate other elements in their practice to deepen understanding and develop compassion.

 This may just be a reason why non-Buddhists keep a Buddha statue at home.
-But maybe there's more.
+But maybe there's some more.

 Purpose of Keeping a Buddha Statue at Home